-.
-Nebulized medications are often used in acute asthma exacerbations to deliver bronchodilators, such as albuterol, directly to the airways.
-Nebulization helps relax the airway muscles quickly, providing rapid relief of symptoms like wheezing and shortness of breath.
-Corticosteroids: Corticosteroids. typically inhaled or taken orally, are used to reduce airway inflammation in asthma.
+Nebulized medications are often used in acute asthma exacerbations to deliver bronchodilators, such as albuterol, directly to the airways7.
+Nebulization helps relax the airway muscles quickly, providing rapid relief of symptoms like wheezing and shortness of breath8.
+Corticosteroids: Corticosteroids. typically inhaled or taken orally, are used to reduce airway inflammation in asthma9.
 They are a cornerstone of long-term asthma management and are not used for immediate symptom relief.
-Inhaled corticosteroids are preferred for daily maintenance therapy $^{10}$ .
+Inhaled corticosteroids are preferred for daily maintenance therapy10.

 The specific focus of this research is on the treatment of acute asthma exacerbation in children who have been admitted to the hospital.
-It aims to provide an updated and comprehensive overview of the effectiveness both of inhaled corticosteroids (ICS) and systemic steroids in managing this condition in pediatric patients.
+It aims to provide an updated and comprehensive overview of the effectiveness of both inhaled corticosteroids (ICS) and systemic steroids in managing this condition in pediatric patients.